 Tricare can be more confusing than you’d think, especially if you’re used to being treated at Medical Treatment Facilities (MTF) and you start seeing civilian providers.
 And it doesn’t help that the civilian providers often don’t know what’s going on, and sometimes the contractors (Humana in the East, Health Net Federal Services in the West) don’t know, either.
 That makes it even more important that YOU know exactly what’s going on.
 And sometimes that’s hard.

 Seriously, I know.
 When we switched from Prime to Select in 2019, our providers ouldn’t figure out what to do with us.
 It took weeks to get everything sorted.

 Tricare is a great benefit, but sometimes it can be a little confusing.
 Prime vs. Select, co-pays vs. cost-shares, catastrophic caps and deductibles – who can keep track?

 Thankfully, there are some resources that should make things a lot more clear.
-The first, and possibly most important resource is the Tricare Costs and Fees 2019 (this will open a PDF in another tab, so don’t do it on your phone if you don’t want it to download.)
+The first, and possibly most important resource is the Tricare Costs and Fees 2020 (this will open a PDF in another tab, so don’t do it on your phone if you don’t want it to download.)
 It’s only four pages, and the last page isn’t even about medical (it’s dental,) and it’s a pretty darn clear explanation.
-(Here’s the Tricare Costs and Fees 2020 document for those of you who are looking ahead.)

 How To Use This Tool